bilal4/forestry.io/hugo/content/blog/announcing-tina-an-open-source-site-editor.md

 ---
-title: 'Announcing Tina: an open-source site-editor'
+title: 'Announcing Tina: an open-source site-editor(for testing)'
 description: Tina is an open-source site editing toolkit for React-based frameworks — Gatsby & Next.js.
 Build real-time editing into your site.
 date: 2019-10-16T18:00:00.000+00:00